opendocsg/slw-judgments-backfill/2011_SGCA_3/report.md

 **Introduction**

-1       This was an appeal by Hsu Ann Mei Amy (“Amy” or “the appellant”) as the litigation representative of Mdm Hwang Cheng Tsu Hsu (“Mdm Hwang”) against the decision of the High Court judge (“the Judge”) in _Hwang Cheng Tsu Hsu (by her litigation representative Hsu Ann Mei Amy) v Oversea-Chinese Banking Corp Ltd_ [2010] SGHC 160.
+1       This was an appeal by Hsu Ann Mei Amy (“Amy” or “the appellant”) as the litigation representative of Mdm Hwang Cheng Tsu Hsu (“Mdm Hwang”) against the decision of the High Court judge (“the Judge”) in _Hwang Cheng Tsu Hsu (by her litigation representative Hsu Ann Mei Amy) v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[2010] SGHC 160</span>.
 The Judge had dismissed Mdm Hwang’s action for damages against Oversea-Chinese Banking Corporation Limited (“the respondent”).

 2       The proceedings concerned the nature and extent of a bank’s duty to carry out the mandate of a customer.
 Mdm Hwang was a long established customer of the respondent, and had been accorded the status and privileges of a private banking client.
 She had Singapore dollar deposits with the respondent in excess of $8 million.
 When Mdm Hwang, accompanied by Amy, instructed the respondent to open a new Joint Account in the joint names of Mdm Hwang and Amy (“the Joint Account”) and to transfer all the deposits held in her accounts with the respondent to the Joint Account, the respondent was hesitant about carrying out her “instructions” as its officers were concerned that she might not have fully understood the legal consequences of her instructions.
 Subsequently, when Amy told the respondent that Mdm Hwang would be closing all her accounts with the respondent (because of the respondent’s failure to open the Joint Account), the respondent became more anxious for Mdm Hwang’s sake and took certain steps to satisfy itself that Amy’s instruction reflected Mdm Hwang’s real intention.
 The respondent’s actions culminated in Mdm Hwang commencing these proceedings to claim damages against the respondent for breaching its duties as her banker by refusing to carry out the said instructions.
 The respondent denied liability on the ground that it had acted reasonably in trying to protect the interest of Mdm Hwang.